audunru/social-accounts/README.md

 Users can't update social accounts through the API, they will have to delete them first and then authorize again.

+## Events

+When a social account is added to a user, a `SocialAccountAdded` event is dispatched.
+The event receives the User and SocialAccount model.

 # Alternatives

 [Easy Socialite](https://github.com/MiloudiMohamed/easy-socialite)